 - Group them.

 You have to decide on the form

-The form will influence the choices of medium you make.
+The form will influence the choices of the medium you make.
 I’ll give examples in the list.
-Keep in mind that I give examples about Social Media, but almost all items of the list can be on your own website.
+Keep in mind that I give examples about Social Media, but almost all items on the list can be on your own website as well.
 These are examples to inspire you and get your grey matter in motion. 🙂

 - Tell about your hobby